yaniv256/VAEs-in-Economics/README.md

 # VAEs-in-Economics

 This project aims to explore applications of Variational Auto-Encoders in Economics.
 A VAE is a type of neural network that condenses data in a way that preserves as much detail as possible.
-We take data and run it through the neural network.
-What we ask the network to do for us is to give us back the same data that we put in.
-If it gives us back the same data that we put in, what’s the goal?
+We take some data and run it through the neural network, and what we ask the network to do for us is to give us back the same data that we put in.
+What’s the goal?
 Well, the network we use for this task is not plain vanilla.
 The way it’s special is that it has a bottleneck hiding in the middle.
 And bottleneck doesn’t mean bad.
 It’s a good thing.
 It’s what you want.
 The bottleneck forces the neural network to find a way to take all the complexity of the data and squeeze it into one or two numbers.
 The bottleneck is exactly where the magic happens.

 ![Variational Auto-Encoder](https://github.com/yaniv256/VAEs-in-Economics/blob/master/Resources/VAE.png?raw=true)